Man0dya/Belezza/README.md

 * `.php` files: Handle backend logic, database interactions, and server-side rendering.
 * `.css` files: Define the styling and visual presentation of the application.
 * `.js` files: Implement client-side interactivity and dynamic content.
-* `assets/`: Contains static assets such as images, fonts, and potentially other media.
+* `assets/`: Contains static assets such as images, fonts, and other media.
-* `config/`: Likely holds configuration files, such as database connection parameters.
+* `config/`: holds configuration files, such as database connection parameters.
 * `upload/`: Used for storing uploaded product images or other user-generated content.
 * `.git/`: Standard Git repository directory for version control.